wisstock/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 ### 2. Cover glasses transfer

 2.1.
-Take 24-well plate from CO2-incubator and choose the well for next preparation using inverted microscope
+Take 24-well culture plate from CO2-incubator and choose the well for preparation using inverted microscope

-**Warning: **

 2.2.
+Put culture plate to the BSC work surface

+2.3.
+Sterilize tweezers using 96% ethanol: dip tweezers tip into alcohol, burning it and wait until it goes out.
+Put tweezers without touching it tip with the work surface.

+**Warning: DO NOT dip burning tweezers in flac with ethanol!
+If ethanol in the flac ignites, just cover the throat of the flac with a cap**

+2.4.
+Open the culture plate and transfer 500 ul medium from the selected well to the Petri dish

+2.5.
+Grab the cover glass over the edge with tweezers and transfer it to Petri dish

+**Warning: DO NOT mix sides of the cover glass**

+*Note:  be careful don't damage the cell monolayer*

+2.6.
+Transfer else 500 ul medium to the Petri dish

+2.7.
+Close the culture plate and back it to the CO2-incubator

+2.8.
+Sterilize tweezers again and put all equipments in its place

+2.9.
+At the end clean the BSC work surface using 70% ethanol and don't forget turn off the BSC

 ### 3. Osmolarity transfer

 3.1.
-Add 3 ul of DL-AP5 Stock Solution (S.S.) to the dish with cover glass and gently mix contents
+Add 3 ul of DL-AP5 Stock Solution (70 mM S.S.) to the dish with cover glass and gently mix contents

-*Note: DL-AP5 is the NMDA-channels antagonist.
-It increases cell survivance by depressing spontaneous neuronal activity*
+*Note: DL-AP5 is the NMDA-channels antagonist, used for decreasing excitotoxicity*

 3.2.
 Replace a culture medium to the Outside Solution step by step to decrease osmotic shock: